Home

 Strategy

-- Neophytes are the absolute highest priority while they are alive.
-You will get one set of them, and if you defeat them with everyone alive the fight is essentially done.
+• Neophytes are the absolute highest priority while they are alive.
+You can get multiple sets if you are too slow on the shield.

 Routing and Lust Recommendations